-Additional safety information for water-cooled devices
+Additional safety advice for water-cooled devices

-- Use suitable cooling water to prevent corrosion in the cooling water circuit - Secure the water cooling return hose in the outlet area to prevent the hose from jerking suddenly, even when pressure surges occur. - The return hose of the water cooling system must be fixed in the outlet area in such a way that hot cooling water cannot splash out. - Avoid bending or squeezing the return hose of the water cooling system.
+- Use suitable cooling water to prevent corrosion in the cooling water circuit. - The return hose of the water cooling system must be securely fixed in the outlet area to prevent uncontrolled slipping of the hose, even in the event of pressure surges. - The return hose of the water cooling system must be fixed in the outlet area in such a way that hot cooling water cannot splash out. - Avoid bending or squeezing the return hose of the water cooling system.
 Gage pressure can cause the cooling water hoses to rupture and hot cooling water to escape. - In order to avoid damage caused by leakage of the cooling water system, it is recommended to install a leakage water detector with water shutoff.